 The Personnel Benefits chart assesses whether or not school administration, teachers, and support staff believed that the counseling services program was helpful - overall.
 It is presumptive to suggest that because children improved in social, psychological, academic, and behavioral areas that the staff inherently benefited.
 To assess personnel benefits based upon personnel responses more directly, respondents evaluated the statement that said: "the counseling program was helpful to school personnel."
-Consistent with reports of student improvement and student regression, personnel benefits were noted by the majority of the respondents.
+Consistent with other reports of student improvement and student regression, personnel benefits were noted (by agreement or by "somewhat") by four (blue and maroon) of the respondents, where three reported (light blue) they could not answer the question.
 Another program consideration is whether or not school personnel believed the on-site counselor was accessible to them, and if services were both professional and courteous.

-The Counselor Professionalism & Accessibility chart is a compilation of four different questions on the personnel survey, thus the number of respondents in the chart reflects the total number of people who completed the survey, multiplied by the four questions that address issues of professionalism and accessibility.
+The Counselor Professionalism & Accessibility chart is a compilation of four different questions on the personnel survey, thus the number of respondents in the chart reflects the total number of people who completed the survey (in this case seven), multiplied by the four questions that address issues of professionalism and accessibility; if all seven respondents answer all four questions, a total of 28 answers should be reflected in the above chart (and it is).
 Professionalism with the staff was assessed with the use of the statement that said, "the counselor was professional, courteous and cooperative with school personnel," while professionalism with the students is reflected in the statement that said, "the counselor was professional, courteous and cooperative with the students."
 Professionalism in communication was measured via this statement: "the counselor was professional on the telephone, in the use of email, and in other forms of communication."
 The availability and accessibility of the counselor for various people who interacted with the counselor was assessed in the statement that said, "the counselor was accessible each week to ask and answer questions (for teachers, administrators, and parents)."
 Professionalism and accessibility help in evaluating the interactional nature between the onsite counselor, the school personnel, parents and students, but these questions may/may not address how well the program functioned and operated in a logistical manner.